Installing Crucible on Windows

 - If you have a large number of repositories, we recommend you increase the default number of files that Crucible is allowed to open.
 See the following knowledge base article for more info: Subversion Indexer Paused with "Too many open files" Error.

-- For Crucible 3.4.4 and later, you can edit JVM parameters for the Windows service by going to Start > All Programs > Crucible > Configure Crucible.
+- You can edit JVM parameters for the Windows service by going to Start > All Programs > Crucible > Configure Crucible.
 Ensure that you restart the Crucible service when finished.
 Do not reference any environment variables in the settings (e.g. %FISHEYE_INST%).
 Instead, set the actual path.

-Enter your license, then an admin password, to finish the setup.
-Note that this password is for the 'built-in' Crucible admin user.
-You can log in as this user, if necessary, by clicking the Administration link in the page footer.
+- Enter your license and administration password.
+Note that this is a 'root password', not assigned to any user account.
+You can later designate users to be administrators as well.
+You can log in using this root password, if necessary, by clicking the Administration link in the page footer.
 See also How to reset the Administration Page password in Fisheye or Crucible.

 You can postpone setting up Jira integration until later if you wish; see